 For facing-point moves, there is usually a signal approximately 50 ft. ahead of the switch points.
 No light is necessary to indicate the position of the switch, as the signal gives its most restrictive indication if the switch point is not closed and locked.
 When a train is stopped at the signal, the switch points must be examined by a member of the train crew before proceeding at restrictive speed.
-At locations where a low yellow light is used to indicate what is sometimes called a "tonnage" or "grade" signal, to allow a train to proceed at restrictive speed without making a stop, this low yellow light is not illuminated or relay control at outlying points, an efficient and reliable carrier switch are closed and locked.
-At right-to indicate whether or not the few locations where there is the switch points are up and locked. not an automatic signal within 100 When a train is stopped at a Stopft. governing facing point moves and-Proceed signal, a member of over the spring switches, we have the crew must examine the switch a switch light, which consists of two or no light displayed, but need not light units mounted horizontally- do so if the green light unit is disred to the left and green to the played.
+At locations where a low yellow light is used to indicate what is sometimes called a "tonnage" or "grade" signal, to allow a train to proceed at restrictive speed without making a stop, this low yellow light is not illuminated unless the points of the spring and which can be obtained for use system.

+not an automatic signal within 100 ft. governing facing point moves and-Proceed signal, a member of over the spring switches, we have the crew must examine the switch light units mounted horizontally- do so if the green light unit is disred to the left and green to the played.